-It is exactly 17:00 hours and I am walking out the door of the office.
+It is exactly 17:00 hours and I am walking out the office door.
 London is basking in glorious sunshine.
 It would truly be anything but ungracious not to.

-Nestled between Hamilton Place and Old Park Lane is the partially secluded garden - The Terrace at the Four Seasons Hotel at Park Lane.
+Between Hamilton Place and Old Park Lane, I've discovered this partially secluded garden.
+In this garden, is The Terrace both belong to the Four Seasons Hotel at Park Lane.
 Somehow, the car engines and tooting on either side have no overbearing effect on the peace and tranquillity bestowed by this beautifully shaded space.
-Satisfactorily quiet to enjoy a wonderful conversation but sufficiently lively to remind you, you are in Central London.
-It is atmospheric and that leaves you wanting to longer.
+It is satisfactorily quiet to enjoy a wonderful conversation but sufficiently lively to remind you you are in Central London.
+Atmospheric, too, and that leaves you wanting to linger.

-Some cosy seats in the corner on the upper level of the Terrace, a glass of Aperol spritz, black pepper crackers and mixed nuts later and this is already proving to be a superb decision.
+Some cosy seats in the corner on the upper level of the Terrace, a glass of Aperol spritz, black pepper crackers and mixed nuts later are already proving to be a superb discovery.

-Apericena I'm told is a 'combination of the Italian aperitivo and cena (dinner) which offers more substantial dishes than those traditionally eaten for aperitivo.'
-And shortly follows focaccia with extra virgin olive oil and balsamic vinegar, bruschetta with tomato pulp and basil Pecorino Sardo and fresh peas Parma ham and melon.
+This shortly followed with focaccia with extra virgin olive oil and balsamic vinegar, crunchy bruschetta with slightly sweet, mildly tangy ripened tomato pulp and basil, Pecorino Sardo and peas, Parma ham and melon.

 Available every day from 5 pm to 8 pm this is an inclusive offer.
 On Thursdays however, there is the added extra of shucked oysters.
-Proven or not, I chose not to find out and so avoided the pleasures of an oyster for the evening.
+Proven or not, I chose not to find out and so avoided the pleasures of oysters for the evening.

 Slightly more subdued, the smell of burning cigars as this area attracted a clientele of cigar smokers.